petermchale/dairy-spread/README.md

-# The need for progammatic spreadsheets in bioinformatics
+## Progammatic spreadsheets in bioinformatics

 Often it is useful to have bioinformatics data in a spreadsheet, where the data can be easily visualized, annotated manually, and shared with collaborators from diverse